One Con Glory

 About the Author: Sarah Kuhn lives in Los Angeles with a geek husband, an extensive Buffy action figure collection, and way too many comic books.
-She has written about everything from comics continuity conundrums to Vulcan mating rituals for such fine publications as Back Stage, IGN, Geek Monthly, The Hollywood Reporter, and StarTrek.com.
-Sarah recently contributed an essay to the anthology “Chicks Dig Comics” and has been featured on such popular panels as San Diego Comic-Con’s “Geek Girls Exist” and “Sci-fi That Will Change Your Life” and GeekGirlCon’s “Geek Girls in Popular Culture.”
+She has written about everything from comics continuity conundrums to Vulcan mating rituals for such fine publications as Apex Magazine, Back Stage, IGN, Geek Monthly, The Hollywood Reporter, and StarTrek.com.
+Sarah contributed an essay to the Hugo-nominated anthology “Chicks Dig Comics” and has been featured on such popular panels as San Diego Comic-Con’s “Geek Girls Exist” and “Sci-fi That Will Change Your Life” and GeekGirlCon’s “Geek Girls in Popular Culture.”
 In 2011, she was selected as a finalist for the CAPE (Coalition of Asian Pacifics in Entertainment) New Writers Award.
 She has also written two short story sequels to One Con Glory, which you can find here and here.
 Email Sarah or find her on Twitter.

 Praise for One Con Glory:

 “One Con Glory is ultimately a fast and satisfying read, one where it’s not enough for our heroine to get the guy.
 She has to get the action figure, too.”

 “If Bridget Jones owned an officially-licensed Green Lantern hoodie, she would be perfectly at home in Sarah Kuhn’s One Con Glory: an endlessly amusing — and surprisingly sexy — dash through geek culture that will satisfy both the comic-con-attending faithful as well as anyone who loves a witty, inventive, keenly-observed romantic comedy.”